jbenner-radham/node-changelog/README.md

     --write, -w                 Write to the changelog file instead of stdout.

   Commands
     create [CHANGELOG]   Create a new changelog.
-    major [CHANGELOG]       Create a new major release or promote an unreleased section to one.
+    draft [CHANGELOG]    Add an unreleased section to the changelog. major [CHANGELOG]    Create a new major release or promote an unreleased section to one.
     minor [CHANGELOG]    Create a new minor release or promote an unreleased section to one.
     patch [CHANGELOG]    Create a new patch release or promote an unreleased section to one.
-    release [CHANGELOG]     Create a new release or promote an unreleased version. unreleased [CHANGELOG]  Add an unreleased section to the changelog.
+    release [CHANGELOG]  Create a new release or promote an unreleased version.
 ```

 License